By Lauran Hampshire-Dell

 Now I’m not sure if it’s ingrained from years of retail, but I consistently maintain a happy exterior at work.
 I tend to treat my students as customers: greeting them at the door, welcoming them in (once their ties are done up and skirts pulled to an appropriate level) and luring them into the lesson with something to do straight away.
 Make thanking your focus when they come in and when they leave.
 It’s all too easy, especially at secondary, for them to rush out, but take the time to say thank you.
 Doing this consistently will make your class arrive happy to learn.

 This is tough.
-For your low ability classes, it can be hard to justify to them why they need to remember 15 poems.
+For your low-ability classes, it can be hard to justify to them why they need to remember 15 poems.
 So at first, don’t make them.
 Try something different: Can they read a Government document and summarise what their taxes pay for?
 Can they, on Eva Smith’s budget, afford a flat, food and pay their bills?
-By introducing some ‘real world’ elements, it can give purpose and therefore engagement and motivation to your students who aren’t necessarily going to study your subject at HE.
+Introducing some ‘real world’ elements, it can give purpose and therefore engagement and motivation to your students who aren’t necessarily going to study your subject at HE.

 The Three Rs